|This is an unofficial version.

 (j) the storage, use or disposal of organic wastes for farm purposes; (« exploitation agricole »)

-"board" means the Farm Practices Protection Board established under section 3; (« Commission »)
+"board" means the Manitoba Farm Industry Board established by subsection 3(1) of The Family Farm Protection Act; (« Commission »)

 "court" means the Court of Queen's Bench; (« tribunal »)